 Making stocks even more complicated, a business that has made generations of people wealthy, such as The Hershey Company, can suffer a period of loss—such as the years 2005-2009 when their stock slowly lost 55% of its market value despite an increase in earnings and dividends.

-Bonds are typically less volatile than stocks, though bonds can experience extreme fluctuations in price as evidenced by the 2007–2009 market meltdown—investment banks were declaring bankruptcy and trying to raise cash in any way possible after the housing bubble burst.
-These banks dumped huge quantities of fixed income securities on the market, driving down prices.
+Bonds are typically less volatile than stocks, though bonds can experience extreme fluctuations in price, too.
+This was evidenced by the 2007–2009 market meltdown, when investment banks were declaring bankruptcy and trying to raise cash in any way possible after the housing bubble burst.
+These banks dumped huge quantities of fixed-income securities on the market, driving down prices.

-A few types of bonds have built-in protection against volatility, such as the Series EE savings bonds, which can be redeemed for their present value, including any early redemption interest penalty you may trigger, regardless of market conditions.
+A few types of bonds have built-in protection against volatility, such as the Series EE savings bonds.
+These bonds can be redeemed for their present value, including any early redemption interest penalty you may trigger, regardless of market conditions.

-For instance, a $10,000 long-term bond could give back your $10,000 when it matures, but it may not be valued the same as when you gave them (money loses value over time due to inflation).
+For instance, a $10,000 long-term bond could give back your $10,000 when it matures, but it may not be valued the same as when you bought it.
+That's because money loses value over time due to inflation.
 You might not even recoup the inflation loss through coupon payments.
 Also, your returns could be less than they would have been if you had invested in stocks, so there may be an opportunity cost as well.

 Stabilizing Your Portfolio